uretgec/awesome-web-online-tools/README.md

 - [namegenerator.in](http://namegenerator.in/) - This is a simple tool that creates pretend business cards.

 ### Json Generators
-- [next.json-generator.com](https://next.json-generator.com/) - SON Generator generates data according to the template and saves it.
+- [next.json-generator.com](https://next.json-generator.com/) - JSON Generator generates data according to the template and saves it.
 Data can be requested from server using ajax with jsonp.
 (Best)

+### Dns Check
+- [whatsmydns.net](https://www.whatsmydns.net/) - Instantly check your domain names current IP address and DNS record information against multiple name servers located in different parts of the world.
+(Best)
+- [dnsmap.io](https://dnsmap.io/) - Check the current IP of your domain name or hostname from multiple DNS nameservers and resolvers from all around the world.
+Instant propagation check.
+- [intodns.com](https://intodns.com/) - intoDNS checks the health and configuration of DNS and mail servers.
+(My favourite)
+- [dnscheck.co](https://www.dnscheck.co/) - Monitor DNS records.
+Request DNS updates by sharing reports that show the pass/fail status of each record.
+Troubleshoot DNS issues.
+DNS records are automatically re-checked, and reports updated.
+DNS records can be imported from a zone file, or added individually.
+(Commercial)
+- [dns.google.com](https://dns.google.com) - Google Public Dns (Simple)
+- [viewdns.info](http://www.viewdns.info/) - Your one source for DNS related tools.

 ## License
 No License.